microsoft/profile-explorer/docs/docs/call-tree-panel.md

 #### Overview

 The Call Tree view displays the tree derived from combining the call stacks associated with all profile samples in the trace, with each node representing a unique instance of a function.
-The node's children represents the callees (called functions) and the parent the caller function.
+The node's children represent the callees (called functions), and the parent is the caller function.

-*Total (inclusive) execution time* is computed by accumulating the time of all samples that have the instance in the call stack.
+*Total (inclusive) execution time* is computed by accumulating the time of all samples with the instance in the call stack.
 *Self (exclusive) execution time* is computed by subtracting the time spent in children nodes from the total execution time.

 [![Profiling UI screenshot](img/call-tree-view_1081x540.png){: style="width:700px"}](img/call-tree-view_1081x540.png){:target="_blank"}